 About the Lab

 Located in the W.A.C.
-Bennett Library at SFU Burnaby and utilizing meeting space at the Vancouver and Surrey Campuses, DHIL represents an opportunity to align research in the Digital Humanities with the Library’s expertise in digital initiatives, unique special collections, and research skill-development programming.
+Bennett Library at SFU Burnaby and utilizing meeting space at the Vancouver and Surrey Campuses, the DHIL leverages the Library’s expertise in digital initiatives, unique special collections, and research skill-development programming.

 See Contact the DHIL for ways to reach the Lab.

-Rebecca Dowson is the Digital Scholarship Librarian and Library Collaborator at DHIL.
+Rebecca Dowson (on leave until May 2023) is the Digital Scholarship Librarian and Library Collaborator at the DHIL.
 In her role, Rebecca supports researchers at all levels who are engaged with digital humanities through project consultations, digital skill development workshops, and coordinating the Library's resources in digitization and project hosting.
 Her research interests include the intersection of libraries and digital humanities, with a particular interest in digital cultural heritage projects, digital skill building, and new forms of scholarly publishing.

-Michelle Levy is a Professor of English and Co-Director of DHIL.
+Michelle Levy is a Professor of English.
 Michelle specializes in Romantic literary culture, book history and digital humanities.
 Her research investigates the material practices that defined literary production and dissemination in the Romantic period, and she is particularly interested in the history of women’s writing and the interplay between the cultures of manuscript and print.
 She is project lead on the Women’s Print History Project, 1750-1836, a comprehensive digital bibliography of women’s books.

 Past team members